alessandro-c26/Programs/README.md

 # General Purpose Programs
-This repository contains a list of programs developed to solve simple problems
+This repository contains a list of programs developed to solve various problems